Blog Posts in March

 • Negative Coronavirus Tests Far Outweigh Positive Results; Vast Majority of Infections Are Mild

 People are understandably anxious about the coronavirus.
 Uncertainty and misinformation feed that even more.
 That’s why it’s important to continually come back to the facts and the science.
 According to the Washington State Department of Health, about 94 percent of the 14,129 people who have tested for the coronavirus during the last six days have been negative.
-That is, they ...
+That is, they don’t have the virus. ...

 • Coronavirus Update and Q&A